Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 }
 ```
 ### Case 2
-* Whenever we are assigning one array to another array, internal elements won't be copied.
-Just reference variables will be reassigned.
+* Whenever we are *assigning one array to another array*, *internal elements won't be copied*.
+Just *reference variables will be reassigned*.
 ```java
 public class Temp {
     public static void main(String[] args) {